Secret Files: Tunguska similar games & best alternatives

 Game with the same Story vibe

-5"Strong narrative immersion with complex plot, character development, and mystery."
+5"Strong narrative immersion with character development, plot, and mystery solving."

 "Strong narrative immersion with mystery, character development, and global adventure plot."